 Frank graduated from the program in March.
 His commitment to food service was noticed and he was offered a full-time job.
 In April, Frank moved to Northridge, where he is currently the head chef at the Rescue Mission Alliance San Fernando Valley.
 “I know this is where God has led me and wants me to be.
 I have really surrendered to God and I see this (cooking) as my ministry.”

 Being able to serve other men who are in the same place he was, addicted to alcohol and homeless, has humbled Frank and changed his heart.
 “I have compassion in my heart for others that I have never had before.”

 Just as Chef Richard encouraged Frank and sparked a love of food in him, Frank now gets to be that person to the men in the program in the San Fernando Valley.
 “I get to teach others about cooking,” Frank said.
 “They work alongside me and get hands-on experience in a commercial kitchen.

 “This is a good place for me.
 It’s a solid foundation to stay on the right path, and I get to do what I love.
-I am honored I was asked to come here to the San Fernando Valley Rescue Mission and it is for God! … I want to help others and let them know there is hope and there is a future.
+I am honored I was asked to come here to the Rescue Mission Alliance San Fernando Valley and it is for God! … I want to help others and let them know there is hope and there is a future.
 I learned to hold onto God’s Word and there is grace and mercy.”